briaugenreich/aws-certification-resources/study-material/phase1/11-7-hands-on-part-1/README.md

-# October 24 - Material Review Part 3
+# November 7 - Hands on Part 1

 Summary: